dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-12-25-Principles.md

 * Heroes inevitably experience at least one very big failure that tests whether they have the resilience to come back and fight smarter and with more determination.

 **Chapter 7**
+* Wrong to assume either that a person in one role will be successful in another role or that the ways one person operates will work well for another.

 **Chapter 8**
 * I cannot say that having an intense life filled with accomplishments is better than having a relaxed life filled with savoring.